Depth Information Assisted Collaborative Mutual Promotion Network for Single Image Dehazing: Conclusion

 \section{Conclusion}

 We propose a novel approach to treat depth estimation and image dehazing as two independent tasks, and integrate them into a joint learning framework through a dual task interaction mechanism for joint optimization.
 The proposed difference perception in the depth maps between the dehazing result and the ideal image allows the dehazing network to focus on the sub-optimal dehazing areas to improve the network performance.
 Concurrently, the difference between the dehazed image and its label guides the depth estimation network to pay attention to the sub-optimal dehazing areas, thereby improving the depth prediction accuracy.
 In this manner, the image dehazing and depth estimation network are mutually reinforced.
-Experimental results show that the proposed method exhibits superior performance on both synthetic and real-world hazy images. {
+Experimental results show that the proposed method exhibits superior performance on both synthetic and real-world hazy images. \paragraph{Acknowledgments.} This work was supported in part by the National Natural Science Foundation of China (62161015, 62276120), and the Yunnan Fundamental Research Projects (202301AV070004, 202401AS070106).